ShenLab/x-TADA/README.md

   We hypothesized that disease risk genes should:

     1) Harbor enriched damage de novo variants in probands compared to non-affected population.
-    2) Show high expression in corresponding organs.
+    2) Show high expression during corresponding organ development.

   The model look like this: